gcallah/BookReviews/goodspeed.md

 suspect that he shared Robinson's "mean-spirited" intent.
 (See Hayek 1995, pp. xx?-25)

-G then claims Wesley Clark Mitchell's statement that prosperity itself breeds the crisis places him in the same company as Hayek.
+Goodspeed then claims Wesley Clark Mitchell's statement that prosperity itself breeds the crisis places him in the same company as Hayek.
 This is nonsense: the ABC is not a claim that prosperity must result in a crisis.
 It is a claim that setting the interest rate artificially low for an extended period of time will result in a crisis.

-G again conflates completely different theories of the business cycle, when he says "in the cyclical 'manic,' 'malinvestment,' or 'forest fire' view of recessions, the longer we have gone without a recession, the more we should anticipate that one is imminent" (41).
+Goodspeed again conflates completely different theories of the business cycle, when he says "in the cyclical 'manic,' 'malinvestment,' or 'forest fire' view of recessions, the longer we have gone without a recession, the more we should anticipate that one is imminent" (41).
 Again, this is just nonsense.